johnwargo/glowing-pumpkin-receiver-udp/readme.md

 ![](images/home.png)

+To use the app with the UDP server, in the app tap the gear icon in the upper-right corner of the app and enable the Broadcast (UDP) **Connection Type**.

 The app defaults to prepending `pumpkin::` to every API request so the sketch expects that.
+If you change the `BROADCAST_PREFIX` constant in the sketch for any reason, you must also change it in the app's configuration in the **UDP Broadcast Prefix** in the app

 ![](images/settings-udp.png)